top of page

 Pediatric dentist examining child during dental visit to monitor teeth alignment and effects of thumb sucking habit

-One of the most common effects is a condition called malocclusion, where the upper and lower teeth don’t align properly.
+One of the most common effects is that the upper front teeth may begin to move outward.

 This can lead to: